 This is done using the reappraised Grand List values and, where appropriate, comparing these values to the prior year's Grand List values.
-More detail on these equity measures can be found in the PVR publication: Reappraisal Activity for the Equalization Study (tax.vermont.gov).
+More detail on these equity measures can be found in the PVR publication Reappraisal Activity for the Equalization Study9.